aws-samples/amazon-bedrock-model-customization/README.md

 ![Sender email id verification](image/EmailAddressVerificationRequest.png)

 5. Run the following AWS CLI command to start the Step Functions workflow.
-Please replace `StateMachineCustomizeBedrockModelArn` and `TrainingDataBucket` with the values from the `sam deploy --guided` output.
+Replace `StateMachineCustomizeBedrockModelArn` and `TrainingDataBucket` with the values from the `sam deploy --guided` output.
 Replace `UniqueModelName`, `UniqueJobName` with unique values.
 Change the values of the hyperparameters based on the selected model.
 Update `your-region` with the region that you provided while running the SAM template.

     ```bash
     aws stepfunctions start-execution --state-machine-arn "{StateMachineCustomizeBedrockModelArn}" --input "{\"BaseModelIdentifier\": \"cohere.command-light-text-v14:7:4k\",\"CustomModelName\": \"{UniqueModelName}\",\"JobName\": \"{UniqueJobName}\",   \"HyperParameters\": {\"evalPercentage\": \"20.0\", \"epochCount\": \"1\", \"batchSize\": \"8\", \"earlyStoppingPatience\": \"6\", \"earlyStoppingThreshold\": \"0.01\", \"learningRate\": \"0.00001\"},\"TrainingDataFileName\": \"training-data.jsonl\"}" --region {your-region}